Azure-Terraform/terraform-azurerm-kubernetes/cert-manager/certificate/README.md

-# Azure - Kubernetes Pod Identity Module
+# Azure - Kubernetes Cert-Manager Certificate Module

 ## Introduction

-This module will create a pod identity within a managed Kubernetes cluster hosted on Azure Kubernetes Service.
+This module will use cert-manager to create Let's Encrypt certificate and Kubernetes secret.

 <br />

 <!--- BEGIN_TF_DOCS --->